-IMPORTANT: Beginning in 2015, the Global East Asia program will undergo significant changes.
-Details regarding these changes will be made available at a later time.
+IMPORTANT: Beginning in 2015, the Global East Asia program will transition into a Problems without Passports (PwP) program.

-If you would like to receive announcements and updates regarding the Global East Asia program, please sign-up here.
+If you would like to receive announcements and updates regarding the Global East Asia as PwP program, please sign-up here.

-Global East Asia is a scholarship summer study abroad program for USC undergraduate students, made possible by a generous grant from the Freeman Foundation.
-This intensive program gives students the opportunity to live, study and travel in China, Japan or Korea for four weeks with a scholarship that covers airfare, housing, meals and more.
-By taking EASC-360: Global East Asia,* an upper-division area studies course taught by USC faculty, students from a variety of majors and language backgrounds experience East Asia in a unique way.
+Global East Asia as PwP is a summer study abroad program for USC undergraduate students, made possible by EASC and the USC Dornsife Problems without Passports program.
+This four-week intensive program gives students the opportunity to live, study and travel between USC and either China, Japan or Korea for two weeks in each country.
+EASC-360: Global East Asia* is an upper-division area studies course taught by USC faculty, students from a variety of majors and language backgrounds experience East Asia in a unique way.

 *The 4 units of USC tuition and summer health insurance fee are NOT covered by the program.
+Los Angeles area living arrangements for the first two-weeks of the course are the responsibility of the students.
 EASC 360 must be taken for a letter grade.
 Click here for supplemental scholarships from other units.

 Program details are subject to change.